 Set “Remote URL” to

-Here, we will test the bucket test-hz-jh-002 from the Hangzhou region.
+Here, we want to test the bucket test-hz-jh-002 from the Hangzhou region.
 Therefore, we enter

 http://test-hz-jh-002.oss-cn-hangzhou.aliyuncs.com, where the BucketName must match the endpoint.

 After the configuration is complete, click “Test Remote Attachment”.
-If the test is successful, an information box will be displayed.
+If the test is successful, an information box is displayed.

 Ok, now let’s publish a post on the forum to test the function.
 On any board, create a post and upload an image as attachment in the post.

 Right-click the image and select “Open image in new tab”.